 |Scheduled Learning And Teaching Activities||Lecture||16||2:00||32:00||N/A|

 1. The sessions will underpin the theoretical aspects of the module and students will be expected to carry out set work and undertake directed reading and independent studies before each session.

 2. IS related knowledge will be developed and enhanced by demonstrations, videos, mini case studies and participative discussions.

 3. The IS related knowledge and skills will be substantially improved with the empirically-based assignment as well as with a focused preparation for the theoretical/practical exam.

 4. The learning and performance of the students will substantially depend on the attendance to the sessions.

 The format of resits will be determined by the Board of Examiners

 Assessment Rationale And Relationship

-The assignment will enable an in-depth investigation of then e-Business initiative of a company, for example the automation of the supply chain of an existing company.
+The assignment will enable an in-depth investigation of an IS initiative of a company, which each student must decide, for example the automation of the marketing or supply chain of an existing corporation.
 This would require substantial secondary research by the student as well as vast reading of academic literature.